Table of Contents

 - Post-purchase and repurchase.
 Post-purchase/repurchase campaigns should always be a part of your retention strategy — but especially for first-time buyers.

 - Back in stock and price drop.
 Ensure customers are updated when their favorite items are available again or when these items go on sale.

 - Execute promotional emails.
 Be certain to send promotional emails for anniversaries, birthdays, holidays, and apologies (if necessary).

 - VIP and loyalty member programs.
 Show your customers the benefits of becoming a VIP.

-How to Market to The Win Back Phase of The Customer Lifecycle
+Marketing to the Win Back Phase of the Customer Lifecycle

 For customers who defect or decrease the frequency with which they buy, this phase is all about getting them to re-engage and remain loyal.

 - Win back inactive and defecting customers.
 Win-back campaigns and subscriber reactivation communications remind customers of the value of doing business with you.
 You can also target inactive contacts via social channels.